Comet commands

 own authentication.

-I have to do a manual step with this also in order to allow your access.
+in order to allow your access.

 3) Convert data to mzXML and run search: